The Curriculum Cooperative: Sharing Education Abroad Curricula and Teaching Methods

 Visit the Curriculum Cooperative home page to view course and program profiles, listen to advice from experts in the field, and to find out how to share information about your own approaches to curriculum design and teaching abroad.

-All courses submitted to the Curriculum Cooperative will be considered for the Forum's annual Award for Excellence in Education Abroad Curriculum Design!
+All courses submitted to the Curriculum Cooperative by September 15, 2014 will be considered for the Forum's next Award for Excellence in Education Abroad Curriculum Design!

 Here is just a small sampling of the types of interviews that you will find in the Cooperative.
 Faculty, staff, and graduate students from Forum member organizations may login to view the full-length videos and other resources.